When and where is the next Formula E race?

 Formula E: When is the next race and where is it taking place?

-All your questions answered over the newest campaign in the FIA’s all-electric racing championship
+All your questions answered as the newest campaign in the FIA’s all-electric racing championship continues

-A new year of Formula E is upon us and a brand new generation of vehicles is set to send the all-electric series into Season 9 in style.
+The 2023 Formula E season is up and running, with a hugely successful first outing of the campaign seeing Jake Dennis triumph in style in Mexico City.

-Whether by the arrival of new teams including Maserati, drivers switching to new teams for the new campaign - including reigning champion Stoffel Vandoorne heading to DS Penske - or the new cities on the trip list for 2023, there’s plenty of excitement and intrigue lying ahead.
+Avalanche Andretti’s 27-year-old produced a masterclass to finish almost a huge eight seconds clear of the runner-up, with Dennis explaining the real struggles drivers face this year.
+“These cars are so hard to drive physically.
+Obviously, with a lower grip as well, it just makes everything so challenging but even more rewarding when you win you win by 7.5 seconds.
+The fans here have just been sensational on that final lap.
+I could really hear them cheering,” he said after his victory.

 Here’s everything you need to know ahead of the first race and the start of the new 2023 season.